Tilly-11/expense-tracker-project/expensetracker/API_DOCUMENTATION.md

 **Endpoint:** `POST /api/expenses/`

 **What it does:** Adds a new expense.
-If you don't specify a category, the AI will predict one for you.
-The AI uses a user-specific model that learns from your previous expense categorizations.
+If you don't specify a category, the AI will predict one for you using a pre-trained zero-shot classification model.
+This model can classify expenses into categories without needing to be trained on your specific data.
 If the AI is uncertain about the category (confidence below 70%), it will still make a prediction, but you should review and confirm it.
 You can also manually override any AI prediction.

 **What you can send:**
 ```json